Germany hopes Joe Biden will reset transatlantic relations | DW | 20.01.2021

-There is no doubt about it: when it comes to the new Biden administration, there is a widely-shared mood of optimism in the German capital Berlin.
-There is a palpable sense of yearning for the fabled transatlantic bridge between Europe and the USA to once again bring the two sides closer together and rekindle the spirit of multilateral cooperation.
+There is no doubt about it: When it comes to the new Joe Biden administration, there is a widely-shared mood of optimism in the German capital Berlin.
+There is a palpable sense of yearning for the fabled transatlantic bridge between Europe and the US to once again bring the two sides closer together and rekindle the spirit of cooperation.

+But there are also those who warn that while America likes to see itself as a land of unlimited possibilities, the same does not necessarily apply to US-German relations.

-That assessment is not shared by Thomas Kleine-Brockhoff, vice president at the German Marshall Fund (GMF), a non-partisan American think tank that promotes transatlantic cooperation: "A nationalist," he says, "has been replaced by an internationalist."
-But, he adds, that doesn't mean that we can simply turn back the clock: "Just announcing 'we're back' isn't going to repair the credibility gap that's opened up."
+That assessment is not shared by Thomas Kleine-Brockhoff, vice president at the German Marshall Fund (GMF), a non-partisan American think tank that promotes transatlantic cooperation.
+"A nationalist," he says, "has been replaced by an internationalist."
+But, he adds, that doesn't mean one can simply turn back the clock.
+"Just announcing 'we're back' isn't going to repair the credibility gap that's opened up."

-There is certainly plenty of work to be done to repair the old transatlantic partnership and build new ties.
+There is certainly plenty of work to be done to repair the old transatlantic partnership — and build new ties.
 Joe Biden has already announced that America will rejoin the Paris Climate Accord.
 He is also determined to lead his country back into the World Health Organization (WHO).
-And he has even promised to reverse the US troop withdrawal from Germany announced last year by Donald Trump.
+And he has even promised to reverse the US troop withdrawal from Germany, which was announced last year by Donald Trump.

-But for the Europeans, the top priority is trade, above all the terms of trade, which are now set to come under renewed discussion.
-And a lot is at stake.
+But for the Europeans, the top priority is trade — and, above all, the terms of trade, which are now set to come under renewed discussion.
+And much is at stake.
 After all, the US and the EU together make up over 30% of global GDP.

 It is deeds rather than words that are more likely to fill the credibility gap, says Peter Beyer.
 Because if people in Berlin's government quarter are breathing a mighty sigh of relief, then their mood of hope comes mixed with some not inconsiderable expectation.